 How Do I Apply?

 You must bring a SMUD or PG&E bill, current to within three months, to show proof of residency.
-You must also provide a CDL or ID card for each person over the age of 18 living in the home.
-For persons under the age of 18, student ID, birth certificate, shot record or SS card.
+You must also provide a current drivers license, passport or government ID card for each person over the age of 18 living in the home.
+For persons under the age of 18, current student photo ID, birth certificate, medical insurance card, or government ID card.
+Social Security cards are not accepted.

 Kaiser Permanente funded several food closet programs with a $25,000 grant.
 Kaiser has been very generous to Elk Grove Food Bank Services and our clients over the years.